Skip to content

 Dillian Whyte Oscar Rivas

-The World Boxing Council are currently investigating the matter, which Whyte’s promoter Eddie Hearn said will be cleared up before the Briton fights again.
+The World Boxing Council is currently investigating the matter, which Whyte’s promoter Eddie Hearn said will be cleared up before the Briton fights again.

 Currently number one and mandatory challenger with the WBC, Whyte should face champion Deontay Wilder in 2020.

-Wilder’s coach and co-manager Deas believes a lot has to happen before Whyte is allowed to take his place opposite ‘The Bronze Bomber’.
+Wilder’s coach and co-manager Deas believes a lot has to happen before Whyte can take his place opposite ‘The Bronze Bomber’.

 “I think it’s horrible that someone can test positive and the opponent is not informed.
 That’s unconscionable,” Deas exclusively told World Boxing News.
 I would love to hear an explanation for that.
 And what of the “B” sample?
-That’s just as bad.
+That isn’t good.

-“Also, Whyte used gloves not present at the glove selection or allowed to be inspected by the Rivas team, even after multiple repeated requests!
+“Also, Whyte used gloves that were not present at the glove selection or allowed to be inspected by the Rivas team, even after multiple repeated requests!

 “How is that not the biggest headline?
 Why hasn’t that been explained?